The is at the end of this page.

 Open access papers are available on arXiv.

-We investigate the formation and dynamics of Jones-Roberts solitons in a superfluid of light created by a near-resonant laser beam propagating through a hot rubidium vapor.
-We excite a vortex-antivortex dipole and observe its transition to a rarefaction pulse and back.
-Motion according to ray optics, and localised velocity correlations are consistent with JRS.
+We observe the formation and dynamics of Jones-Roberts solitons in a superfluid of light created by a near-resonant laser beam propagating through a hot rubidium vapor.
+JRS were predicted more than 40 years ago, and are here observed for the first time.
+We study JRS dynamics, and conversion to a rarefaction pulse.
+Our theory of velocity correlations is in close agreement with observations.

 Physical Review Research 5, 1 (2023)